 When are lessons?

 Music lessons run year round, scheduled at a time that works for both you and your teacher.
-There will be no lessons the week of Thanksgiving, the 2 weeks of Christmas/Winter break, & the week of Spring Break.
-During the last week of May, Performance Parties are held instead of private lessons.
-Your tuition covers 48 lessons (47 private lessons + 1 performance party).
+Your tuition covers 48 lessons.
 Tuition is divided equally over 12 months.
-Saturday Performance Lessons and additional activities are also included in your tuition.
 Lessons are scheduled anytime that a teacher has an available slot.

 What if I miss a lesson?

 There are no credits or refunds for missed lessons.
-For private students, one makeup lesson is allowed per semester for illness.
+For private students, one makeup lesson is allowed per quarter for illness.
 However, the private makeup lesson is only scheduled during your teacher’s open times, and is not guaranteed if your teacher does not have an opening in their schedule.
-If you do miss a lesson for illness or any other reason, you may always sign-up for our 60-minute Performance Lesson, held once per month.
-Lessons cancelled by the teacher will always be promptly made up or taught by a substitute.
+If you do miss a lesson for illness or any other reason, you may always sign-up for our 60-minute Music Workshops, held once per month.
+Lessons canceled by the teacher will always be promptly made up or taught by a substitute.

 Do you teach music theory?

 Yes!
-All of our students are taught music theory at their grade level from Sept-May.
-We suggest that all students enroll in Dr. Rabago’s online music theory courses, which cover 1 year of music theory instruction per level, for $35.
-More information can be found at https://www.pianoprogram.com
+All of our students are taught music theory in a way that is appropriate for their age.
+Our teachers often create worksheets, use additional theory books or have their students enroll in Dr. Rabago’s online music theory courses, which cover 1 year of music theory instruction per level, for $35.
+More information can be found at https://www.pianoprogram.com.

 Can students study pop music?

 Absolutely.
 We try to integrate repertoire into each lesson that both motivates the students and provides them with the best learning environment.
-On on recital per year, we offer a special pops recital (with rehearsal) where the students can perform with a live rhythm section!
-(Drums and Bass)
+We often hold special pops recitals but pop music is always welcome at any of our recitals!

 What about students that are serious about music?